• Document Up to Date

 • httpMethodCallProcessor: executes an HTTP method call to a specified URL.

-• fileOutputProcessor: generates the output of the deployment and saves it in a CSV file.
+• fileOutputProcessor: generates the deployment output and saves it to a CSV file.

 • mailNotificationProcessor: sends an email notification when there’s a successful deployment with file changes or when a deployment failed.